Events API

 "status": false,

-"error": "Invalid date format.
+"error": "Invalid record date format.
 Use YYYY-MM-DD format"

 }